Maman’s Apple Tart

 The crust for this easy, impressive French apple tart is the pat-in-the-pan type that puffs up just slightly around the simply cut apple wedges.

 - 1 tsp. baking powder

-- 2 large Golden Delicious, Empire, or Cortland apples, peeled, cored, and cut into 8-12 wedges
+- 2 large Empire or Cortland apples (1 lb.), peeled and cored, each cut into 8 wedges

-- Preheat the oven (with its rack positioned in the center) to 375°F. Meanwhile, in a large bowl, whisk together flour, 1 tbsp. sugar, baking powder, and salt.
-Add 3 tbsp. butter and the shortening and, using your fingers, rub into flour mixture to form coarse pea-size pieces.
-Add milk and egg and stir with a wooden spoon until just combined.
-Bring dough together with your hands.
-Transfer dough to a 9" glass pie plate and, using lightly floured fingers, press dough into bottom and sides of the pie plate.
+- Preheat the oven (with its rack positioned in the center) to 375°F. Meanwhile, in a large bowl, whisk together the flour, 1 tablespoon sugar, the salt, and the baking powder.
+Add 3 tablespoons butter and the shortening and, using your fingers, rub the fat into the flour mixture to form coarse, pea-size pieces.
+Add the milk and egg, and stir with a wooden spoon until just combined.
+Press the dough together with your hands and transfer it to a 9-inch glass pie plate.
+Press the dough evenly along the bottom and sides of the pie plate.
 Refrigerate until firm to the touch, 30–35 minutes.